ericlesaquiles/joy-and-buffers-overflowing/README.md

     $ ./authorization2 $(perl -e ‘print “\xef\xbe\xad\xde”’)
     ```

-    Look up Little Endian.
+    (*cough* Little Endian. *cough*)

 ##Reflection
-Interestingly, the code execution system allowed a user to compromise the program with a bufferoverflow.
+Interestingly, when the code execution system was created, it allowed a user to compromise the program with a buffer overflow.
 Unless you are aware of the unsafe ways to use functions like strcpy, you could be compromised with the same attack.
 Today, we have implemented systems like stack canaries to protect unsuspecting developers a little better.

 How would you code differently to prevent buffer overflow attacks (given no canaries)?

-These exercises were inspired by lessons from the book Hacking the Art of Exploitation by Jon Erickson, and they are only the beginning to understanding memory exploitation.
-If you thought this session was interesting, I highly recommend buying and reading it.
+These exercises were inspired by lessons from the book Hacking the Art of Exploitation by Jon Erickson, and they are only the beginning when it comes to understanding memory exploitation.
+If you thought this session was interesting, I highly recommend buying and reading the book.

 Thanks for trying this workshop!
 I’m open to any and all feedback and suggestions.
-The hope is that this will make understanding security easier for everyone so that the root causes of vulnerabilites will be widely known.
-That way more people will contribute to making software systems secure at their core into the future, instead of adding complexity through layers of patches.
+The hope is that this will help make understanding security easier for everyone by making the root causes of systematic vulnerabilities widely known.
+That way more people will contribute to making the software environment secure at their core into the future instead of adding complexity through layers of patches.